ianclawson/Delta-iPac-Edition/README.md

 You'll need to sideload using AltStore: https://altstore.io Or, sideload using whichever method is your preference.

-The source code isn't hosted here, so if you wish to build from source, pull the PRs listed below into a cloned version Delta.
+The source code isn't hosted here, so if you wish to build from source, pull the PRs listed below into a cloned version of Delta.
 I can't go over how to to do that here.
 Best of luck!

 ## -- Supported Systems:
 - Nintendo Entertainment System (NES)